kunalsinghdadhwal/zephyr-proof/README.md

 ### Core Capabilities

-- Fetch real transaction traces via Alloy RPC using `debug_traceTransaction`
+- Fetch real transaction traces via Alloy RPC using `debug_traceTransaction` (with fallback for public RPCs)
 - Modular chip architecture proving selective opcodes with gas metering and stack validation
 - Parallel proving with Rayon and recursive aggregation for traces exceeding 1M steps
 - Base64 proof output with metadata for on-chain settlement